DimitryDushkin/DimitryDushkin.github.io/posts/gpt_driven_browser_extension_experiment.md

 Finally, we are at the stage of making the correct API request without errors in JS!

-## Strike three - incorrect API request params
+## Bug three - incorrect API request params

 But it turned out it wasn't initially correctly calling API.
 I inspected the API response and found that it returned empty `choices[0].text and choices[0].finish_reason === "length"`
 ![GPT response on API question](/img/for_posts/gpt-toolbelt/gpt-response-2.jpg)

 Okay, it so turned out max_tokens shouldn't be 0.
 Who would have thought...

-## Forth miss - mess after multiple rewrites
+## Bug four - mess after multiple rewrites

 Let's try again.
 It was not working.
 A problem in `background.js`, it cannot read the id from the tab.
 Telling the error again and got a fixed version.
 At last, behold the successfully functioning extension!